The Sweeney Law Firm, P.C. logo

 Frequently Asked Questions

-Is The Sweeney Law Firm, P.C. legitimate?
+What services does The Sweeney Law Firm, P.C. offer?

-Doctor's Verdict on The Sweeney Law Firm, P.C.
+Research Note on The Sweeney Law Firm, P.C.

-The Sweeney Law Firm is best for individuals and families in western Tennessee seeking personalized Chapter 7 or Chapter 13 bankruptcy representation with an attorney who emphasizes client relationship and honest counsel.
+The Sweeney Law Firm is profile signals for individuals and families in western Tennessee seeking personalized Chapter 7 or Chapter 13 bankruptcy representation with an attorney who emphasizes client relationship and honest counsel.
 The main caveat is that this is a solo practice with likely capacity constraints, and potential clients should independently verify current bar status, request detailed fee information, and confirm availability before proceeding.

 • Memphis and western Tennessee residents facing Chapter 7 or Chapter 13 bankruptcy filing